List of Hollyoaks characters introduced in 1995–1996: Julie Matthews

-Julie Matthews is a fictional character on the long-running Channel 4 British television soap opera Hollyoaks.
-She appeared in the very first episode of the series and left in 1997.
-She had two brief returns in 2002 and 2007 respectively.
-She was the girlfriend of Tony Hutchinson and was later engaged to him although she left him at the altar.
-When she returned in 2002 she was given a job at Gnosh Village by Tony and later become engaged to him.
-She later discovered Tony was also engaged to Izzy Davies.
-He tells her he wants to be with her but she reveals that she only wanted him so she could steal his money for her boyfriend who is in prison and leaves.
-Tony turns thirty and Jacqui plans to reward him with a stripper pole and sexy lingerie.
-Tina Reilly throws a surprise party and invites everyone in his address book.
-Tony is tipped off when old friend Jambo Bolton sends him a text saying he could not make it.
-Sending invites to everyone meant Tony's ex-fiancées, Julie, Izzy, and Tessie.
+Julie Matthews, played by Julie Buckfield, appeared from the first episode in 1995 and left in 1997.
+She made brief returns in 2002 and 2007.
+She then made a surprise return that aired on 19 and 20 September 2018.
+She is the girlfriend of Tony Hutchinson and later gets engaged to him but leaves him at the altar.
+When Julie returns in 2002, she is given a job at Gnosh Village by Tony.
+He tells her he wants to be with her but she reveals that she only wants him so she could steal his money for her boyfriend who is in prison and leaves.
+When Tony turns thirty, Tina Reilly (Leah Hackett) throws a surprise party and invites everyone in his address book.
 Julie arrives and tries to make amends but Tony sends her away.

-In 2018, Tony stayed at Julie's for two months while coming to terms with his daughter's illness.
+In 2018, Tony stays at Julie's for two months while coming to terms with his daughter's illness.
+Following the character's surprise return, Chris Edwards from Digital Spy noted that fans "got quite the shock" yet "were treated" to Julie's return.
+Fans expressed their surprise on Twitter at seeing the character again.

 Sarah Andersen

-Sarah Andersen is a fictional character on the long-running Channel 4 British television soap opera Hollyoaks.
-She was introduced as part of the Andersen family and the sister of original character Natasha and was the daughter of Greg and Jane Andersen.
-In the first episode of the series, Sarah went with her friend Julie Matthews to Ollie Benson's house, and went joy riding in Ollie's brother Kurt's car and ended up going to hospital.
-Following her sister Natasha's death, Sarah went to live in the United States with her parents.
-In September 2013, it was revealed that Sarah and her sister Natasha were not real cousins with Darren.
+Sarah Andersen, played by Anna Martland, was introduced as part of the Andersen family.
+In the first episode of the series, Sarah accompanies friend Julie Matthews (Julie Buckfield) to Ollie Benson's (Paul Leyshon) house.
+They go joyriding in Kurt Benson's (Jeremy Edwards) car and go to hospital.
+Following her sister Natasha's (Shebah Ronay) death, Sarah leaves to live in the United States with her parents.